aditya-rajagopal/zfracture/src/core/fracture_structure_notation/specification.md

 * f32, f64
 * bool
 * vec2s, vec3s, vec4s
+* string: This is equivalent to []u8

 #### Array Types:
 Array types must have a fixed shape in the destination struct.
-Dynamic allocation is not allowed.
+Dynamic allocation is currently not allowed.
 Set reasonable limits for the types.
 This will minimize runtime allocations.

 * []<base_type>: Array of base types.
 The size is inferred from the data and must be less than the expected type from the data.
-* [N]<base_type>: Array of N elements of base_type.
-If the elements are less than N in the data then it will pad with default values.
-N must be less than expected size in the definition_type.

-#### Structure types:
+#### Structure types: WIP/NOT-IMPLEMENTED
 You can have data be a structure.
 The type will be just called structure.
 @data: Structure = .{...}